 Another great format if you want to track quite a lot of habits but want to see how you do every day on each habit.
 That way you can estimate your day-by-day, not habit-by-habit.

 It’s very convenient to have all the habits together like that, you can see more interesting patterns that way, or at least they are easier to spot.

 These are so so cute!
 Ever since I started Bullet Journaling I’ve been in love with circle tracker and dying to try it.
 They also look pretty neat even if you’re tracking several habits at the same time.

-To help you with that you can always use a helpful stencil or a ruler, like this Helix one, or just get some printables.
+To help you with that you can always use a helpful stencil or a ruler, or just get some printables.

 - Doodly Tracker

 This type of habit tracker is super fun, but it does take extra effort because it implies that you need to repeat a doodle as many times as there are days in the month.